Do I Qualify for SNAP?

 To qualify for the Supplemental Nutrition Assistance Program (SNAP), applicants must meet certain non-financial and financial requirements.
 Non-financial requirements include state residency, citizenship/alien status, work registration and cooperation with the IMPACT (job training) program.
 Financial criteria include income and asset limits.

-The asset/resource limits are $2,000 per household except for households containing a member who is disabled or age 60 or older; then the limit is $3,250.
+The asset/resource limits are $5,000 for most households.
 Assets include bank accounts, cash, real estate, personal property, vehicles, etc. The household's home and surrounding lot, household goods and personal belongings and life insurance policies are not counted as assets in the SNAP program.

 All households (except those with elderly or disabled members) must pass a gross income test (130 percent of poverty) to qualify for SNAP benefits.
 The gross income is per household size and based on the gross monthly income received by all household members.
 Click here for SNAP income limits.

 - Work requirements for able-bodied adults without dependents

 - IMPACT Program